imanisima/Imanisima/README.md

 ### Hi there 👾

-🔭 I’m currently working on a CNN for classifying diseases in chest X-Ray images.
+🔭 I’m currently working on a web application for learning Chinese.

 🌱 I’m currently learning about AI for Medicine.